Turtle Back Zoo: Sea lions and Touch tank

 This exhibit features an 82,000-gallon pool for California sea lions and a 1,600-gallon touch tank for sting rays and small sharks, along with space for education programs and special events.
 This $5.5 million exhibit was opened in 2013.

 Big Cat Country

 The exhibit features cougars and jaguars and has a Southwest United States theme.
 The animals’ area has rock outcroppings, a waterfall and indigenous Southwest plantings.
 Viewing areas resemble a southwest mine or cave and stamped concrete pathways for visitors resemble a southwest trail.
 The big cat area has an indoor winter refuge area for the animals and secure holding areas.
 It also is being used as a breeding facility.
 This $3 million exhibit was opened in 2011.

 Drill family flamingo exhibit

-In the summer of 2018, the zoo opened a new exhibit for the American flamingo and the Hyacinth macaw.
+In the summer of 2018, the zoo opened a new exhibit for the American and Chilean flamingo mixed flock.
 The current flamingo habitat was the zoo's old penguin exhibit, which got demolished and replaced by a home for new tropical birds.